-If you are a serious gamer you’ll do better to pick an overall good gaming headset with virtual surround audio instead of focusing on true surround.
-The only reason you should get the latter is if you are actually an audio purist that values sound quality above usefulness for gaming.
+If you are a serious gamer, pick an overall good gaming headset with virtual surround audio instead of focusing on the true surround.

 Can Software Equalize Music Well?

-Many headsets come with their own program.
-How useful this is, is up to debate but most people like the option of changing how their headphones sound.
+Many PC gaming headsets come with their own desktop app.
+How useful this is, is up to debate but most people like the option of tweaking their headphone’s sound.

-For gaming purposes, the best choice is a uni-directional microphone.
+The best choice is a uni-directional microphone.
 It’s most suitable because it’s positioned to pick up the sound of your voice better than other sounds.
-Since your voice is the only thing you want to be heard.

 Are All Mics Really Noise Cancelling?

-In many cases they mean noise isolating as in having a uni-directional design that is better at isolating against background noise.
-It doesn’t actually have active noise cancellation.
+Companies tend to misuse the term “noise-cancelling”.
+In many cases, they mean “noise isolating” as in having a uni-directional design that is better at isolating against background noise.

-If a gaming headset is closed-back you can expect better noise isolation.
-This means less noise from the environment inside and less sound leakage from your game to the outside.
-It protects you from unwanted noise both ways.
-It’s the preferred type for gamers.
+A closed-back gaming headset has better noise isolation and experiences less sound leakage from your game to the outside.
+It’s the preferred type for PC gamers.

 What’s the most common way to connect a PC gaming headset?